ml5js/Intro-ML-Arts-IMA-F24/06-transformers-js/README.md

 For this week's assignment:

 1. Choose any model available in Transformers.js and create a p5.js sketch using it.
-You can choose from:
+Try [any transformer.sj compatible model](https://huggingface.co/models?library=transformers.js&sort=trending)!
+Some things you might look for are:

    - **Object Detection**: 🕵️ Detect objects in an image.
    - **Image Segmentation**: ✂️ Segment an image into parts.